Mysterious brain syndrome grips Canada

 A quixotic neurologist working 12-hour days to decipher the clues.

-Swirling conspiracy theories blaming the illness on mobile phone towers, fracking or even COVID-19 vaccines.
+Swirling conspiracy theories blaming the illness on cellphone towers, fracking or even COVID-19 vaccines.

 These are just some plotlines of a mystery that has stumped Canada’s medical establishment, attracted the attention of some of the world’s top neurologists and fanned fears among residents of New Brunswick, a picturesque province of about 770,000 on Canada’s Atlantic coast.
 In the past six years, dozens of people have fallen ill from the disease, and six people have died.